 Twitter launches Dark Web Tor service amid Russian censorship

+The Tor project is a non-profit organisation that conducts research and development into online privacy and anonymity.
+It is designed to stop people – including government agencies and corporations – from learning your location or tracking your browsing habits.
+Based on that research, it offers a technology that bounces internet users' and websites' traffic through "relays" run by thousands of volunteers around the world, making it extremely hard for anyone to identify the source of the information or the location of the user.

+Its software package – the Tor browser bundle – can be downloaded and used to take advantage of that technology, with a separate version available for Android smartphones.

-"This is possibly the most important and long-awaited tweet that I've ever composed," Alec Muffett, the cybersecurity expert and designer of the Enterprise Onion Toolkit which makes deploying Tor onion services easier, tweeted.
+Alec Muffett, the cybersecurity expert and designer of the Enterprise Onion Toolkit which makes deploying Tor Onion services easier took to his Twitter handle and said that it is the most important and long-awaited tweet he has ever composed.

-"On behalf of Twitter, I am delighted to announce their new Tor Project onion service," he posted late on Tuesday.
+He further said that he is delighted to announce Twitter’s Tor Project Onion service.

 Tor’s anonymity network routes a user's Internet connection through a selection of different servers, run mostly by volunteers, around the world.

-"Making our service more accessible is an ongoing priority for us," a Twitter spokesperson told Motherboard, pointing to Twitter's "supported browsers" page, which now includes a link to the Tor onion service.

-In March, 12.77 per cent of Tor relay users were originally connecting from Russia, according to data by the Tor Project.
+According to the Tor Project data, In March, 12.77 per cent of Tor relay users were originally connecting from Russia.

 Facebook launched its own Tor version in 2014.